YingWana/Restaurant-Recommender/README.md

 ## 📄 License

 License - see [LICENSE](LICENSE) for details.
-Copyright © 2025 Ying Wanapagron.
+Copyright © 2025 Ying Wana.
 All Rights Reserved.